PHLunaCHEN/PHLunaCHEN.github.io/_pages/about.md

   - /about.html
 ---

-Lu CHEN is a PhD student studying gerontology at the School of Population and Health, Renmin University of China, in Beijing.
-She obtained a bachelor’s degree in public affairs administration from the same school.
-Her research interest is the economics of ageing.
+Lu CHEN is a PhD student studying Gerontology at the School of Population and Health, Renmin University of China, in Beijing.
+She obtained a bachelor’s degree in Public Affairs Administration from the same school.
+Her research interest is the economics of ageing and social welfare.
 She can be contacted at chenluruc@ruc.edu.cn.